Michigan Sen. Gary Peters says an abortion saved his ex-wife’s life: ‘Families face these situations every day’

 Peters shared the story as he fights to retain his seat in the Senate in a battleground state that President Trump narrowly won in 2016.
 Peters faces John James, a well-funded Republican businessman and Army veteran.

 His challenger supports limiting access to abortions, overturning Roe v.
-Wade, remains against abortions in cases of rape and incest, and compared abortions to “genocide” in 2018, according to MLive.com.
+Wade, is against abortions in cases of rape and incest, and compared abortions to “genocide” in 2018, according to MLive.com.

-Peters suggested that his family’s experience colors his own view of abortion access.
+Peters suggested that his family’s experience colors his view of abortion access.

 “It’s important for folks to understand that these things happen to folks every day,” Peters said.
 “I’ve always considered myself pro-choice and believe women should be able to make these decisions themselves, but when you live it in real life, you realize the significant impact it can have on a family.”